Adam Smith (Washington politician): Tenure

 In April 2007, Smith supported Barack Obama in the 2008 U.S. presidential election.
 He also appeared on Hardball with Chris Matthews speaking for Obama.
 The same year, he also appeared on The Colbert Report, in the show's 434-part series known as "Better Know A District".

+On July 8, 2024, Smith called for Joe Biden to withdraw from the 2024 United States presidential election.
+Smith voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.